peakphp/framework/README.md

 This version version work with PHP 5.4 or greater.
 The [older version](https://github.com/1Franck/Peak) require PHP 5.2 or greater.
 Both version are compatible with PHP 7 but i strongly recommand to use this version.
 Older version is no more supported.

-Old Zend database compoment have been dropped in favor of [Laravel/Database](https://github.com/illuminate/database) component.
+Old Zend database component have been dropped in favor of [Laravel/Database](https://github.com/illuminate/database) component.